-Starting in 2016, SHRA began meeting with department level staff from the City Economic Development, Public Works, Utilities and Parks and Recreation to identify, evaluate and prioritize a coordinated list of eligible CDBG projects.
-This will continue.
+SHRA meets with department level staff from the City Economic Development, Public Works, Utilities and Parks and Recreation to identify, evaluate and prioritize a coordinated list of eligible CDBG projects.
+This will continue in 2024.
 SHRA will also continue its many partnerships with the community, non-profits, and the City and County in developing and implementing the Action Plan.